RenjiSann/chip8rs/README.md

 - [ ] Handling inputs
 - [ ] Handling timers
 - [ ] Handling sound
+- [ ] Debug info printing

-I also try to organize my code the best possible, to learn how the module and crates system works.
+I also try to organize my code as well as possible, to learn how the module and crates system works.